 The Caribbean island of Utila in Honduras is the smallest of the Bay Islands.
 It’s located about 28 km north of La Ceiba on the mainland.
-A favourite among backpackers, it’s well known as one of the best and most affordable places to learn to dive in the world.
+A favourite among backpackers, it’s well-known as one of the best and most affordable places to learn to dive in the world.
 It attracts ALOT of people wanting to dive.
-Whether that be trying a fun dive or two, taking a PADI certification or even to work there as a divemaster.
-In turn, this means that Utila has a reputation for having little to do except dive and party.
-We’re non-divers (at least I am these days) but still wanted to visit Utila to see what all the hype was about.
-I was also keen to explore and discover things to do on Utila that aren’t diving or partying.
-Although, of course, we did a bit of partying too.
+Whether that be trying a fun dive or two, taking a PADI certification or even working there as a divemaster.

 Things to Do on Utila That Aren’t Diving